EmbarkStudios/cargo-deny/docs/src/cli/check.md

 As of [0.14.1](https://github.com/EmbarkStudios/cargo-deny/releases/tag/0.14.1), the exit code for the check command is a bitset of the checks that were executed and had 1 or more errors.

-A script or program can use the following values to determine exactly which check failed.
+A script or program can use the following values to determine exactly which check(s) failed.

 * `advisories` - `0x1`
 * `bans` - `0x2`